 Ocala is a larger medium-sized city located in the state of Florida.
 With a population of 59,110 people and 39 constituent neighborhoods, Ocala is the 49th largest community in Florida.

-Ocala is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Ocala is a decidedly white-collar city, with fully 85.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ocala is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ocala who work in office and administrative support (13.63%), sales jobs (12.27%), and healthcare (9.77%).
+There are especially a lot of people living in Ocala who work in sales jobs (13.64%), office and administrative support (13.57%), and healthcare (9.41%).

-The per capita income in Ocala in 2010 was $21,625, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
-This equates to an annual income of $86,500 for a family of four.
+The per capita income in Ocala in 2010 was $24,417, which is middle income relative to Florida and the nation.
+This equates to an annual income of $97,668 for a family of four.
 However, Ocala contains both very wealthy and poor people as well.

 The most common language spoken in Ocala is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.